Wii-Mini-Hacking/wiini-sd-patcher/README.md

 Most of the code was written and documented by Aurelio for RVLoader, without whose help this project would not have been possible.

+For information and assistance on how to use this software, please visit [the Wii mini Hacking Discord server](https://discord.gg/7jNHphfDQk)

 Features:

 - Patch and install original Wii IOS (versions 36, 58 and 80):